Queens contested divorce lawyers

 It is possible for a contested divorce to go to trial.
 When this happens, the issues could be resolved within a few days or weeks.
 This is determined by the size of a marital estate and how willing each spouse is to fight over the issues.
 When the trial is over, the judge will give their ruling.
 This must be obeyed.
 Should either spouse disagree with the judge’s ruling, they can appeal it to a higher court.

 Every divorce situation is unique.
 Each contested divorce will have issues specific to the individual marital estate.
 A contested divorce is much easier with the help of an experienced New York attorney.
 They will know the legal process and a court’s expectations.
-A New York attorney will know how to get their client the best possible divorce with the least amount of financial struggle and emotional stress
+A New York attorney will know how to get their client the possible divorce with the least amount of financial struggle and emotional stress

 What can I take if I move out before our divorce is finalized?